simesy/formset/README.md

 I think a module would be useful for developers who need to put some form building in the hands of content editors.
-It's architecturally achievable, but such a module would represent an ... unusual ... downstream consumer of Webform code.
+It's architecturally achievable, but such a module would represent a downstream consumer of Webform code which would frequently raise questions like "is this change to the element ui a breaking change to formset module," which might not be an ideal scenario.
+But Webform is robust, not a moving target like JsonAPI or other modules.